 1. Hot Springs in Paradise Valley, Montana

+A complex underground network of geothermal activity lies beneath Paradise Valley, creating many hot springs.
 Guests come to the various Paradise Valley hot springs to stay the night, enjoy dinner in a local restaurant, and relax in the warm, natural geothermal waters.

-Hot springs in Paradise Valley, Montana include:
+Hot springs in Paradise Valley, Montana, include:

 - Chico Hot Springs